Choosing a Model

 The larger the box, the lower the tone, and vice versa.

-Smaller spoons are more "nervous" than larger ones, allowing faster, more voluble playing.
+Small spoons are more "lively" than large ones and allow for faster, more voluble playing.
 They are easier to handle and play.

-Spoon size is also related to hand size: a small hand will indeed have more difficulty playing large spoons and will feel much more comfortable playing a smaller model.
+The size of the spoons is also related to the size of the hand: a small hand will have more difficulty playing large spoons and will feel much more comfortable playing a smaller model.

-We always recommend beginners and children to start with a pair of small spoons.
-Mastery will be that much easier and quicker.
+Beginners and children are always recommended to start with a pair of small spoons.
+Mastery will be easier and faster.

 The position of the spoons in relation to each other